sindresorhus/got/readme.md

 Type: `Function`\
 Default: `(item, allItems, currentItems) => true`

-Checks whether the pagination should continue. `currentItems` is an array of the emitted of items of the current response and `allItems` is an error of _all_ the previously emitted items.
+Checks whether the pagination should continue. `allItems` is an array of the all emitted items, while `currentItems` is an array of the current response items.

 For example, if you need to stop **before** emitting an entry with some flag, you should use `(item, allItems, currentItems) => !item.flag`.
 If you want to stop **after** emitting the entry, you should use `(item, allItems) => allItems.some(entry => entry.flag)` instead.